 The Pre-1st Grade Brigance Screening helps to identify children who may have some difficulty in language, motor, self-help, social-emotional, and cognitive skills.
 Results from this assessment tool also help to produce an annual indicator of student progress and evaluation of program effectiveness of the kindergarten experience.
 A copy of this screening report is included in the final student report card for parent review.

-Common assessments are designed to assess student progress at the end of each grading period to guide and inform instruction.
-These checkpoint assessments are administered periodically throughout the school year in grades K-12 in English language arts, math, science, and social studies.
-Common assessments are also administered periodically in tested high school courses.
+Common assessments are designed to assess student progress at the end of specific grading periods to guide and inform instruction.
+These checkpoint assessments are administered periodically throughout the school year in K-12 in English language arts, math, science, and social studies.

 Grade 2 Assessments

 The Sevier County School System will offer a Tennessee-specific second-grade assessment which measures student mastery of the Tennessee Academic Standards in English/Language Arts and mathematics.
 The 2nd grade assessment will be administered in spring 2022 and will be paper pencil.